puppetlabs/puppet-docs/source/puppet/4.4/reference/windows_overview.md

 * [Running Puppet Commands on Windows][win_commands], for information on running commands interactively.
 * [Puppet Agent on Windows][win_agent], for information on the puppet agent service's run environment.

-### File System Redirection (Windows Server 2003 or older versions of Puppet)
+### File system redirection (Older versions of Puppet)

 As of Puppet 3.7, the Puppet agent can run as either a 32- or a 64-bit process.
 This means that as long as you've installed the correct package for your version of Windows, file system redirection should no longer be an issue.

-However, if you are running Windows Server 2003, which is incompatible with 64-bit Puppet, or if you are using an earlier version of Puppet, file system redirection will still affect you.
-Please see [Language: Handling File Paths on Windows](/puppet/latest/reference/lang_windows_file_paths.html) for how to safely handle file system redirection when running 32-bit Puppet on a 64-bit Windows system.
-Note that the information about file system redirection applies to extensions as well.
+However, if you are using an earlier version of Puppet, file system redirection will still affect you.
+Please see [Language: Handling file paths on windows](/puppet/latest/reference/lang_windows_file_paths.html) for how to safely handle file system redirection when running 32-bit Puppet on a 64-bit Windows system.
+The information about file system redirection applies to extensions as well.

+>*Note*: By end of year 2016, running 32-bit Puppet agent on a 64-bit Windows system will be deprecated.
+Update your Puppet installation to match your platform by December 31, 2016.

-### Developing Extensions
+### Developing extensions

 If you're developing custom types and providers or writing custom facts, be aware that the <a href="http://msdn.microsoft.com/en-us/library/aa384187(v=vs.85).aspx">File System Redirector</a> and the <a href="http://msdn.microsoft.com/en-us/library/aa384232(v=vs.85).aspx">Registry Redirector</a> will also affect these types, providers, and facts.

-#### Registry Redirection
+#### Registry redirection

 If you need to access registry keys in the native 64-bit registry space, you'll need to make sure you opt out of redirection.
 Here's an example of avoiding redirection in a custom fact: